Militia Handgunner for FDM prints

 thingiverse

-This isn't a remix so such as it's Harrowtale's original stl files with the guesswork taken out of the orientation for a decent FDM printer result, as much for myself as for anyone else who's just started out printing minis.
-You'll often hear people advising to lay a mini back at 45 degrees to avoid snapping the mini at its ankles, and/or keeping the detail area as "clean" as possible.
-It turns out - at least as far as I've learned from this print - that tilting is generally good, but it also means supports are required and this can interfere with detail. and so it's not just a matter of pushing the mini over on its back by 45 degrees in your slicer of choice.
-The mini on the left was my first make base on the original stls, no reorientation.
-The minis on the right is the third attempt (supports on the least detailed side) and the helmet is what blew me away the most - a vertical orientation worked better than as it is oriented in the original stl.
-In fact printing vertical with the helmet down gave the best result but for printing a single head on its own, I needed a raft as the brim was losing adhesion.
-Note then when all three components are printed with a brim, a raft isn't needed but YMMV.
-If you're starting out printing minis on FDM printers, then I think it's worth the exercise of getting Harrowtale's original files and importing both his originals and my re-oriented files for a comparison.
-I hope that some of you may find this exercise as useful as I did.
+You'll often hear people advising to lay a mini back at 45 degrees to avoid snapping the mini at its ankles, or keeping the detail area as "clean" as possible.
+However, it turns out that tilting is generally good, but it also means supports are required and this can interfere with detail.
+Therefore, it's not just a matter of pushing the mini over on its back by 45 degrees in your slicer of choice.
+The mini on the left was my first make base on the original stls, without any reorientation.
+The minis on the right is the third attempt, with supports on the least detailed side, and the helmet is what blew me away the most - a vertical orientation worked better than as it is oriented in the original stl.
+In fact, printing vertical with the helmet down gave the best result, but for printing a single head on its own, I needed a raft because the brim was losing adhesion.
+Note that when all three components are printed with a brim, a raft isn't needed, but YMMV.
+If you're just starting out printing minis on FDM printers, then it's worth the exercise of getting Harrowtale's original files and importing both his originals and my re-oriented files for comparison.
+This will give you a better understanding of how to orient your prints for the best results.

 Download Model from thingiverse